OrigamiStructures/StudioManagerScratch/webroot/article.md

 - The entities in the array must all be the same type
 - The `id` column must be included and must be named `id`

 Once an array is wrapped in a Layer you will have tools to filter and retrieve the contained data.
+Some of the methods are available directly on the LayerObject to do basic object introspecition.
+Then there are some simple data access tools available on the object through a Trait (Layer and StackSet use the Trait).
+Finally, there is a set of filtering, sorting, and pagination tools available through the collaboration of the **LayerAccessProcessor** and **LayerAccessArgs** objects.

+Layer, StackEntity, and StackSet all implement the `LayerAccessStructureInterface` which gives them access to these advanced tools.

 ##Making a Layer